F5Networks/f5-aws-cloudformation/supported/standalone/2nic/readme.md

     - Port 22 for SSH access to the BIG-IP VE
     - Port 8443 (or other port) for accessing the BIG-IP web-based Configuration utility
     - A port for accessing your applications via the BIG-IP virtual server
+  - This solution uses the SSH key to enable access to the BIG-IP system.
+If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
+You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.

 ## Security
 This CloudFormation template downloads helper code to configure the BIG-IP system.
 If your organization is security conscious and you want to verify the integrity of the template, you can open the CFT and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code in each of the following sections.